St. Patrick's Cathedral (New York City): Main structure

 St. Patrick's Cathedral was designed by James Renwick Jr. with influences from English, French, and German Gothic architecture.
 It is the largest Gothic Revival Catholic cathedral in North America, as well as the first major Gothic Revival cathedral in the United States.
 St. Patrick's Cathedral was described by CNN in 2020 as being an "essential part of New York City's architectural heritage".
-The cathedral serves as the seat for the Roman Catholic Archdiocese of New York and as a parish church for the archdiocese within Manhattan.
+The cathedral serves as the seat for the Archdiocese of New York and as a parish church for the archdiocese within Manhattan.
 Prior to the COVID-19 pandemic, over five million people visited the cathedral each year.

 The foundation stones are made of blue gneiss granite set within cement mortar.
 The lowest horizontal course of the facade, as well as the lowest course under all the interior columns. is made of Dix Island granite from Maine.
 The exterior is clad in marble quarried in Lee, Massachusetts, and Pleasantville, New York.
 The main section of the cathedral is made of Tuckahoe marble.
 Behind the marble blocks are walls made of brick and stone laid in rough masonry, with hollow gaps for ventilation.
 The blocks were so closely laid that, decades after the cathedral's completion, no cracks had formed in them.
 The side walls are between 3 and 4 ft thick, and the clerestory walls above the nave are 3 feet thick.
 Part of the interior is made of artificial Coignet stone.
 The marble for the spires was sourced from Cockeysville, Maryland, and the roof has 343 finials.

 There are 103 windows on the cathedral in total.
 The windows are glazed by two thicknesses of sash and glass, set 2 in apart, to regulate interior temperatures and prevent air drafts.
 The exterior sashes are glazed with figured glass in lead sash, while the interior sashes are glazed with stained glass.
 The windows of the clerestory were made by Morgan Brothers.
 The cathedral had been constructed with 57 stained-glass windows: 37 representing scenes from Scripture and 20 representing geometrical shapes.
 Forty-five of the original windows were manufactured by Nicholas Lorin and Henry Ely in France.
 Other stained glass windows were added later.
 Renwick's original sketches show that the tracery near each window was designed with two grooves: one for stained glass and one for protective glazing.